manish-garodia/manish-garodia/common/lib-cellar/mg-library.md

 This lab contains topics developed from notes on specific areas.
 These notes converge from various sources, for example *discussions*, *trainings*, *experiments*, *mistakes*, and *failures*.

-It also lists down the videos and channels on oTube.
+It also lists down videos and channels published on oTube.

 <!--
 - [Access VM and Configure VNC](https://manish-garodia.github.io/mg-playground/topic-title/access-vm-config-vnc/)